-Western Technical College uses ACCUPLACER, a computer-based, online assessment that measures your abilities in writing/sentence skills, reading comprehension, and arithmetic.
+Western Technical College uses ACCUPLACER, a computer-based, online assessment that measures your abilities in reading, sentence skills, and arithmetic.
 This information will be used to place you in courses that best fit your academic goals.
 Based on your scores, you may need to take additional general studies course(s) along with the general studies courses required for your program.

-Several options for waiving the ACCUPLACER test are available; view the exemptions here.
+Several options for waiving the ACCUPLACER test are available; view the waivers here.

 Who needs to take ACCUPLACER?

-All incoming students will need to take ACCUPLACER in each of the three subject areas (writing/sentence skills, reading comprehension, and arithmetic) unless they can provide evidence that meets one of established exemptions.
-View the exemptions here.
+All incoming students will need to take ACCUPLACER in each of the three subject areas (reading, sentence skills, and arithmetic) unless they can provide evidence that meets one of the established waivers.
+View the waivers here.

-Not sure if you qualify for an exemption?
+Not sure if you qualify for a waiver?
 Get your questions answered by call 608-785-9553 to schedule an appointment with an Enrollment Services Advisor, emailing email@example.com, or contacting the nearest Regional Location front office.

 How is the test administered?